LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction: Experiments

 \subsection{Multi-view Reconstruction}

-We evaluate the multi-view reconstruction performance of LegoFormer-M against 3D-R2N2, AttSets, Pix2Vox, and Pix2Vox++.
-As shown in Table \ref{table:multi_view_comparison} the proposed method slightly outperforms other techniques when more than 12 views are given.
+We start by evaluating the multi-view reconstruction performance of LegoFormer-M against 3D-R2N2 \cite{choy20163d}, AttSets \cite{yang2020robust}, Pix2Vox \cite{xie2019pix2vox}, and Pix2Vox++ \cite{xie2020pix2vox++}.
+As shown in \cref{tab:multi_view_comparison} the proposed method slightly outperforms other techniques when more than 12 views are given.
 The difference in F-score is higher than the difference in IoU, meaning that LegoFormer reconstructs object surfaces better.
-The performance for the lower number of views is comparable to the state-of-the-art method Pix2Vox++ and the method outperforms 3D-R2N and AttSets when two or more views are given.
+The performance for a lower number of views is comparable to the state-of-the-art method Pix2Vox++ and the method outperforms 3D-R2N and AttSets when two or more views are given.
 Increasing the number of input views increases the performance of all methods, however for our method the gain is higher thanks to the use of the attention mechanism during the view encoding.
 For example, we get a $+12.5$ mIoU between not using encoder side attention (1 view) and using it (2 views), showing the impact of this component.

-Fig. \ref{fig:multi_view_comparison} displays example reconstructions obtained from 4 input views (only 3 are shown).
+\cref{fig:multi_view_comparison} displays examples of reconstructions obtained from 4 input views (only 3 are shown).
 In general, the reconstructions by LegoFormer tend to have less noise and smoother surfaces.
-This property can be attributed to the reconstruction via the tensor decomposition, where the output is an aggregation of rank-1 tensors defined by three vectors.
-The cross-product between three vectors makes it harder for the network to predict random spike-like voxels and acts as a regularizer that forces to reconstruct the object from well-connected chunks.
-A qualitative example of this can be the sitting and the backrest areas of the bench and sofa reconstructions.
+This property can be attributed to the constraints that our tensor decomposition imposes.
+Since the output is an aggregation of rank-1 tensors obtained as the cross-product between three vectors, it is harder for the network to predict random spike-like voxels and non regular surfaces.
+This formulation naturally acts as a regularizer that forces to reconstruct the object from well-connected chunks.
+Qualitative examples of this are the sitting and the backrest areas of the bench and sofa reconstructions.